jamesbrobb/jbr/libraries/ui/src/lib/component-loader/.README/DESCRIPTION.md

-A collection of directives and services enabling the dynamic loading of components.
+A collection of directives and services enabling the dynamic/lazy loading of components.